yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/qs-connect.md

 ---
 title: Connect to the cluster
 linkTitle: Connect to the cluster
-description: Connect to your cluster using the cloud shell.
+description: Connect to your cluster using Cloud Shell.
 headcontent:
 image: /images/section_icons/index/quick_start.png
 menu: